hyperledger/identus-cloud-agent/docs/docusaurus/credentials/revocation.md

 ## Proof verification

-Status list credential integrity can be verified using the embeded proof of type `DataIntegrityProof` via crypto suite `eddsa-jcs-2022`.
-The exact steps are described in the [Data Integrity EdDSA Cryptosuites v1.0](https://www.w3.org/TR/vc-di-eddsa/#eddsa-jcs-2022)
+Status list credential integrity can be verified using the embedded proof of type `DataIntegrityProof` via crypto suite `eddsa-jcs-2022`.
+The exact steps are in the [Data Integrity EdDSA Cryptosuites v1.0](https://www.w3.org/TR/vc-di-eddsa/#eddsa-jcs-2022)

 ## Revocation